Wednesday, June 5, 2024

 As for the effectiveness of the split, an 80/20 split is a commonly used ratio in the AVM world.
 In this case, it provides a good balance between having enough data for developing the model (modeling sample) and having enough data to evaluate the model's performance (holdout sample).

 In conclusion, the split is random and effective.
-It maintains the overall distribution and characteristics of the dataset in both the modeling and holdout samples, allowing for the development of a robust and accurate AVM model that can be validated using the holdout sample.
+It maintains the dataset's overall distribution and characteristics in both the modeling and holdout samples, enabling the development of a robust, accurate AVM model that can be validated on the holdout sample.

 Sales Sampling in Mass Appraisal